ramandeep-sihra/Dissertation/README.md

 # Dissertation
-Data analyst and research conducted on the potential risks of payday loans
+Data analysis and research conducted on the potential risks of payday loans.